instantdb/instant/client/www/pages/docs/schema.md

 **The schema definition file: `instant.schema.ts`**

 This file lives in the root of your project and will be consumed by [the Instant CLI](/docs/cli).
-You can apply your schema to the production database with `npx instant-cli push-schema`.
+You can apply your schema to the production database with `npx instant-cli push schema`.

 The default export of `instant.schema.ts` should always be the result of a call to `i.graph`.